brandur/org/drafts/stripe-running.md

 `30 days` into concrete times and durations that we can work with in our calculations.

-Before Stripe I worked at Heroku.
-For this period, I'll measure backwards from the date of my last run while working there:
+For the period before Stripe, I'll use the date of my final run while working my last job and measure 30 days from there into the past:

 ``` sql
 # EXECUTE running_totals('September 9, 2015', '30 days');